 Caregiver support services

-As a community, we can all play a part to ensure that mothers of high care needs children are cared for and have opportunities for self-care so that they can meet the challenges of their daily life.
+As a community, we can all play a part to ensure that parents and carers of high care needs children are cared for and have opportunities for self-care so that they can meet the challenges of their daily life.
 The smallest gesture can often make an enormous difference.